Sumo Digital

-Sumo Digital Ltd. is a British video game developer based in Sheffield, England and the principal subsidiary of Sumo Group.
-The company was founded in 2003 by four former members of the management team of Infogrames Studios and, as of 2018, employs more than 700 people.
+Sumo Digital Ltd. is a British video game developer based in Sheffield and the principal subsidiary of Sumo Group since 2017.
+The company was founded in 2003 by four former members of the management team of Infogrames Studios.

-Parent company Sumo Group was formed in December 2017 and went public.
-The developer's model has been described as work for hire.

 History

 Sumo Digital was founded in 2003 by Carl Cavers, Paul Porter, Darren Mills and James North-Hearn, four members of the former management team of Infogrames Studios, after that company had been closed down.
 In 2007, Sumo Digital opened a subsidiary studio in India, called Sumo India.
 In August 2007, Foundation 9 Entertainment announced that it was acquiring Sumo Digital, wherein North-Hearn became the manager of Foundation 9's European operations.
 North-Hearn subsequently became chief executive officer for Foundation 9 in March 2008.
 In November 2014, Sumo Digital's officers completed a management buyout from Foundation 9; in this transaction, Sumo Digital's management was backed by NorthEdge Capital and Foundation 9 was advised by GP Bullhound.
 In January 2016, Sumo Digital opened a third development studio, Sumo Nottingham, in Nottingham, England.

+Under Sumo Group

-In January 2018, Sumo Digital acquired CPP Newcastle, the Gateshead-based studio of CCP Games.
+Parent company Sumo Group was formed in December 2017 and was floated.
+In January 2018, Sumo Digital acquired CCP Newcastle, the Gateshead-based studio of CCP Games.
 In August, the company acquired developer The Chinese Room.
 In February 2019, Sumo Digital acquired work-for-hire video game studio Red Kite Games.
 A few days later, the studio opened another new studio in Leamington Spa, England, to focus on mobile game development.
 In October 2019, Sumo North West was opened in Warrington, England; led by Evolution Studios co-founder Scott Kirkland.
 Lab42 and its 29 employees based in Leamington Spa were added to Sumo Digital's studios when Sumo Group acquired it May 2020.
 Sumo Digital announced a partnership with the blockchain-company Dapper Labs in October 2020.
 In February 2021, Sumo Digital acquired Polish video game studio PixelAnt Games.

+In October 2024, the company announced their involvement in content updates for Warframe, working in partnership with the game's main studio, Digital Extremes.
+As of October 2025, Sumo Digital remains involved in developing content for the game, having co-developed all major updates since the start of the partnership.

+In February 2025, Sumo Digital abandoned plans to developing their own intellectual property.
+In July 2025, Sumo Digital sold The Chinese Room in a management buyout, allowing it to regain independence.